The Treasure (1923 film)

 The Treasure (Der Schatz) is a 1923 silent German drama film directed by G. W. Pabst.
+It is based on a novel by Rudolf Hans Bartsch.
 It was Pabst's debut film as a director.

 Plot

 Master Bell-founder Balthasar Hofer, his wife Anna, their daughter Beate and his journeyman Svetelenz live in a house rebuilt after its destruction by the Ottomans in 1683.
 The Master tells that it is rumoured that a treasure had been buried at the time.
 Svetelenz, who is convinced that the treasure is hidden in the house, hopes that if he finds it, he will be able to marry Beate.

 Young goldsmith journeyman Arno comes to the village to work on the ornamentation of the clock just cast by the Master.
 Soon, he and Beate fall in love.
 One night, they see Svetelenz looking for the treasure with a dowsing rod.
 Beate convinces Arno that he should find the treasure in order to marry her.
 Arno deducts that a treasure dating from the Ottomans time can only be hidden in the foundations and soon finds the place where it seems to be hidden.
 Svetelenz tells the Master that he has found the treasure and that they should get rid of the goldsmith who also knows about it.

 After trying unsuccessfully to burn Arno alive with molten metal, they send him out of the house with Beate to fetch wine while they dig out the treasure.
 When Arno and Beate come back home, they find the master, his wife and Svetelenz celebrating their discovery.
 Svetelenz offers his share of the treasure to marry Beate, but she replies that she is not for sale.
 Arno threatens them with a knife to have his share of the treasure but Beate tells him that he should let them have the gold and she leaves the house.
 After a moment of hesitation, Arno follows her and they walk away together.

 The Master and his wife take the treasure to their room and Svetelenz starts digging furiously into the main pillar of the house to see whether there is some gold left.
 His strikes make the house collapse, burying Svetelenz, the Master and his wife with the treasure under the rubble.
 Arno and Beate walk out of the forest into the light.